ChaosData/libshambles/blog/introduction.md

   - profile connection for implementation differences (e.g. why did the host stop speaking TCP like OpenBSD and why is it now speaking TCP like Linux?)
     - ??
+- Modifying DPDK or netmap TCP engines to perform similar functionality